 Mental Healthcare as an issue holds a muted visibility in the realms of Indian policy-making.
-The Mental Healthcare Act (2017) was passed through Parliament only this April after a long wait of 3 years.
+The Mental Healthcare Act, 2017 was passed by Parliament only this April after a long wait of 3 years.
 With another World Mental Health Day passing by in October, it is only appropriate to take stock of the situation in India.

 Mental Healthcare Act (2017)

 The Mental Healthcare (MHC) Act (2017) repeals the previous legislation passed in 1987 to be in line with present needs and international norms.
 The Act seeks to ensure compliance with the UN Convention on the Rights of Persons with Disabilities (UNCRPD) to which India became a signatory in 2007 by formulating guidelines around the treatment of mental illness.

 The law now defines mental illness as a disorder of thinking which greatly impairs judgement, behaviour or the cognitive capacity of the person.
 It includes conditions associated with alcohol and drug abuse.
 This is in sharp contrast to the previous definition which simply sought to define a mentally ill person as someone needing treatment for a recognised mental disorder.

 Hence the subject is not looked at in a linear fashion as an ailment requiring treatment, but instead as a condition manifesting itself when the affected person interacts with family and society.
 For the first time, an Indian legislative framework upholds the right to confidentiality, right to free treatment for those below the poverty line, right to legal aid, right to live with dignity and the right to seek redressal in case of deficiency in treatment.

 The government has directed to set up Mental Health Authorities in all States and the Centre, with every mental healthcare institution and practitioner including clinical psychologists, specialist nurses, and psychiatric social workers requiring registration to plug-in any gaps in accountability.